Registered Fire Protection Technician Program Overview

 If you’re not already employed with a Fire Protection Company, you need to get experience somehow.
 People just starting out should begin taking courses (or at least register for them) and then approach employers looking for work.
 If they know you’re getting the recognized training they’ll see that as an asset and will be more likely to hire you as a trainee.

-Recognized training is all done at BCIT.
-When you go to their website you can enter “Fire Protection” in the search engine and the program will appear.
+On the BCIT website you can enter “Fire Protection” in the search engine and the program will appear.
 Courses are designed and taught by people who work in the industry – so they are most often offered at night and on weekends.

 Submit the application with payment.
 We need payment before we can process anything.
 If your employer is paying for it have them call us.

 Processing time: you can expect the whole process to take at least a month or two depending on volumes and the accuracy of your application.
 Usually what holds applications up are incomplete applications, the wrong email address of a reference or missing documents.